valerino/dotfiles/README.md

 	* to update vim plugins, issue command _PackUpdate_ in vim once in a while...

 * to update zplug, issue _zplug update_ once in a while....
+	* if you get 'unknown error' during install/update, on Ubuntu you may need to install gawk: __sudo apt get install gawk__ (probably the same on MacOS, via brew)
 * to install tmux plugin at first run: C-a C-I
 	* tmux prefix is set to C-a (screen-style)